Northeast Conference Men's Soccer Coach of the Year

 The Northeast Conference Men's Soccer Coach of the Year is an American soccer award given to head coaches in the Northeast Conference (NEC).
 The award is granted to the head coach voted to be the most successful that season by the league's coaches.

 The award was first given following the 1986 season, the sixth year of the conference's existence, to Bill Sento of Loyola (MD).
 St. Francis Brooklyn and Monmouth, which is no longer a member of the NEC, are the programs that have been awarded the most, each with five.

+Jaymee Highcock of Fairleigh Dickinson is the current title holder, after having won the 10th NEC tournament title for the University.